 How to Change Your Name or License Number on the Certificate

 The information shown at the top of your account page will be the name printed on your certificate.
-To change your name or license number, click the "Update Info" button in the top section of the page and enter it as you wish to appear on your certificate.
+To change your name or license number, click the "Edit Profile" button and enter it as you wish to appear on your certificate.

 - Since a password is (most likely) not currently assigned to your customer account, please select the ‘Forgot my Password’ link.
 A password will be emailed to your email address on file which will allow you to proceed to your online account.

-- If you already have an account with IBH, please proceed with your existing password.
+- If you already have an account, please proceed with your existing password.

-For further assistance with accessing your account, please call IBH support at 707-668-2030 or email firstname.lastname@example.org.
+For further assistance with accessing your account, contact us at firstname.lastname@example.org.